letoram/cat9/README.md

     config key value

 The config options changes the runtime shell behavior configuration.
+It is populated by the keys and values in config/default.lua

 ### Open